Brand awareness metrics you should track

 On the other hand, a combination of negative sentiment and a high volume of mentions could be an indicator of a social media crisis.

-When it comes to measuring the results of a brand awareness campaign, you should also take into account the social media reach of your posts.
+When it comes to measuring the results of a brand awareness campaign, you should also take into account the reach of your posts, generated both on social media and beyond.

 Social media reach shows an estimated number of social media users that might have seen your posts.
 In other words, social media reach indicates how many people could be aware of your brand.